 It seems like there is always new news about how some crop is destroying our environment.
 It can get overwhelming, but one thing that will never be wrong is buying fresh, organic, locally grown produce directly from a local farmer!
 Chattanooga is blessed with many farmer’s markets, including the Chattanooga Market, the Main street market, and the Brainerd market.
 There is also the Ootewah Farmer’s Market.
 Bring your own bags and it is easily a zero-waste trip.

 Meat is one area where we really need to think about the “upstream” waste produced, as well as its general effect on the planet.
-When you do eat meat, getting it from a local, organic, small-farm source is much more important than whether it was wrapped in plastic.
+When you do eat meat, getting it from a local, organic, small-farm source is probably much more important than whether it was wrapped in plastic.
 98% of all animals raised for meat in the USA are on factory farms!
 Whole Foods rates how their animals are raised on a scale of 1-5.
 Level 5 is what you want, and they don’t always have level 5 rated meats available.
 If they do, they will happily put your meat selection into your own container.

 Some other options in Chattanooga are: Main Street Meats (The most zero-waste option as you can bring your own container to be filled), Eden Thistle (They deliver to your door in a cooler that you then return with your next order), Sequachie Cove Farm (Order online and then pick it up at the Main Street Farmers market) and Farm Fifty Eight (They have a meat CSA as well as the option to buy at the farm).
 Of course these will all be more expensive.
 Perhaps start by taking what you currently spend on meat, and continue to spend that amount at one of the above places.
-You won’t be spending any extra money on meat and will have a lower volume of meat.
+You won’t be spending any extra money on meat but will be eating a smaller volume.
 This means you can fill out your meals with more vegetables and beans.
-Both you and the planet will be healthier for it!

 Again considering the upstream effects is important!
 Cage free isn’t enough–Hens that are allowed access to each other will peck brutally if they aren’t also given enough nesting and roaming space.
 Most farmers markets in Chattanooga have several egg sellers.
 Simply return your egg cartoons to the farmer.
 Both Eden Thistle and Farm Fifty Eight also have egg CSAs.